Evaluate Numerical Expressions - Integers

 PEMDAS Rule

-PEMDAS is widely used in the United States and stands for:
+PEMDAS is commonly used in the United States and follows this order:

 - Parentheses